-Check for metal particles, because their presence usually means that the engine is damaged!
-Bring it to the mechanic for maintenance if the amount of these pieces is concerning.
+Look over for metal particles, because their presence usually means that the engine is damaged!
+Bring the car to the mechanic for maintenance to check whether the amount of these pieces is worrisome.

 One more thing to consider is the light-colored and milky color of the oil.
 The cause of this can be the coolant leakage.
 In that case, don’t drive the car, but call someone to tow it to avoid the risk of permanent damage.

 First, make sure you have the equipment you need for this task, including:

 Step 2 – Cooled of or warm engine

 You will find numerous articles advising you what to do before checking the oil in your vehicle.
 Some of them recommend you to warm-up the engine before starting with the job, and the other will suggest you let the engine cool off to avoid burning yourself.